Limerick City Council: History

-The Limerick City Management Act 1934 took away much of the day-to-day responsibilities from the Mayor and gave it to an appointed City Manager.
-The powers of the Mayor had been greatly reduced since the 1934 Act and the role was mainly ceremonial.
-The Mayor chaired city council meetings.
+The Limerick City Management Act 1934 took away much of the day-to-day responsibilities from the mayor and gave it to an appointed City Manager.
+The powers of the mayor had been greatly reduced since the 1934 Act and the role was mainly ceremonial.
+The mayor continued to chair city council meetings.

 Following the enactment of the Local Government Act 2001, Limerick Corporation became Limerick City Council.

-Throughout its history Limerick City Council has met in a number of different locations.
+Throughout its history, Limerick City Council has met in several different locations.
 One of the earliest known locations was the Tholsel building on Mary Street.
-This building had various different uses throughout its history.
-Prior to being demolished in the early 20th century, it was in use as a women's gaol.
+This building had various uses throughout its history.
+Before being demolished in the early 20th century, it was in use as a women's gaol.
 In medieval times Limerick Corporation moved to the Exchange building on Nicholas Street beside St. Mary's Cathedral.
 All that remains of the Exchange building is a row of Tuscan columns in the wall surrounding the graveyard of St. Mary's Cathedral.
-The Exchange was replaced by the new Town Hall on Rutland Street which was built in the 1800s.
-The Rutland Street site continued in use until 1990 when Limerick Corporation moved to a new purpose built building on Merchants Quay.
+The Exchange was replaced by the new town hall, also known as the Commercial Buildings, on Rutland Street in 1847.
+The Rutland Street site continued in use until 1990 when Limerick Corporation moved to a new purpose-built City Hall.

 On 28 June 2011, the Minister for the Environment, Community and Local Government Phil Hogan announced that Limerick City Council and Limerick County Council would be merged into a single local council.
 The merger came into effect following the 2014 local elections.

-Seats

-For the purposes of elections, the city was divided into three local electoral areas: Limerick East (4), Limerick North (6) and Limerick South (7).